 I grew up eating dandelions.
 As a kid I would join my grandmother, mother and aunts as they skillfully harvested dandelions from the edges of farms outside of Baltimore.
 They would gather trash bags full, and the farmers were happy to be rid of them.
 At home we would boil the greens, after lots of cleaning, wrap them into foil squares and store them in the freezer.
 Whenever we wanted to eat our greens we would drop them in some boiling water, drizzle with a generous amount of extra virgin olive oil, serve with a slice of lemon and a plentiful quantity of feta and rustic bread.

 Immigrant traditions like these are dying as we become more immersed in the modern culture.
-We hope that Dandelion will help to keep these traditions alive through education and some fun field trips.
+We hope that Dandelion will help to keep these traditions alive through education and recipes.

 To your health and appetite!